Italian premier to offer resignation as government wobbles

 That first government collapsed when Salvini yanked his support in a failed bid to win the premiership for himself.

+Conte, while identified with the 5-Star Movement, doesn't head any party.
+So, in a departure from Italy's frequent political crisis, he won't be part of the formal consultations with Mattarella, who meets with party leaders coming in rapid succession to the palace for talks.

-Key support could come from the centrist opposition party of former Premier Silvio Berlusconi.
+Key support for whatever government might come next could come from the centrist opposition party of former Premier Silvio Berlusconi.
 Just hours before the announcement by Conte's office, the media mogul said he was trusting the “political wisdom” of Mattarella to indicate the way out of the crisis.

 “The high road is one only,” Berlusconi said in a statement.
 That solution would be a “new government that would represent substantial unity of the country in a moment of emergency” or it could be a new election “to give back the (deciding) word to the Italian” voters.